UmmidSalma/Explainable_AI-for-Early-Cancer-Detection-/README.md

 ![Framework](https://img.shields.io/badge/Framework-TensorFlow_2.x-orange)

 This repository contains the implementation of **UltraCamNet-V5**, a convolutional neural network architecture developed for robust and accurate detection of metastatic tissue in histopathology images using the PatchCamelyon (PCam) dataset.
-This work has been peer-reviewed and **accepted to the ICAMC 2026 conference**.
+This work has been peer-reviewed and **accepted to the ICRAAI 2026 conference**.

 ---